steven-steven/Blog/pages/blog/adventures-in-mauritius.html.md

 ![mauritius](adventures-in-mauritius/lemorne2.png "=500x500")
 ![mauritius](adventures-in-mauritius/lemorne0.png "=200x200")

 Unpopular opinion: I actually found the descent to be less scary.
 This time, I could have my back against the ground and take in the stunning views around me.
 I bid farewell to the mountain, feeling confident that the second time wouldn't be as daunting.
-Overall, the ascent took us four hours and around 2-3 hours to get back down.
+Overall, the ascent took us 1 hour 40 minutes up and 2 hours to get back down.
 By the end of it, I was more than ready for well-deserved late lunch at KFC.

 ![mauritius](adventures-in-mauritius/kfc.png "=500x500")